victorzhou2018/quad-sdk-wiki/Tutorial-(Coming-Soon):-Writing-and-Executing-Your-Own-Controller.md

-Note: This tutorial was for an RML-internal project and has since been deprecated.
+**Note: This tutorial was for an RML-internal project and has since been deprecated**.
 Users can now generate new controllers by inheriting the `LegController` abstract class (see existing examples in `robot_driver/src/controllers`).
 A tutorial describing these steps will be coming soon.

+### Writing a new controller

 To write your own controller and execute it on the robot, follow these steps: